 “Barry” has technical issues, but it is still worth watching.

 Australian actor Devon Terrell plays young Barack Obama exceptionally well.
 Terrell is charismatic and charming.
-Yet his portrayal of a confused teenager trying to find himself and a coherent ideology feels soft on the page.
+Yet his portrayal of a confused teenager trying to find himself and a coherent ideology reads as soft on the page.

-Barry's mother (Ashley Judd) places the sentimental note, saying, "The world is a prominent place; you will find your way."
+Barry’s mother (Ashley Judd) leaves a sentimental note that says, “The world is a prominent place; you will find your way.”

 The film features essential and stimulating cultural references, such as “Black Orpheus,” an Oscar winner for Best Foreign Language Film.
 It also alludes to several other books, such as “The Invisible Man” by Ralph Ellison and “Dreams from My Father” by Barack Obama himself.

-Other great movies showing the richness of the Afro-American experience this year are “Hidden Figures,” “Loving,” “Fences,” “Moonlight,” and “Kicks.”
+Other great movies showing the richness of the Afro-American experience in America this year are “Hidden Figures,” “Loving,” “Fences,” “Moonlight,” and “Kicks.”

-In “Barry,” we meet a young man who needs to find himself to fulfill his destiny.
-It doesn't lean into sentimentality or nostalgia; it is more about the fun moments that make life go by smoothly.
+In “Barry,” we meet a young man who must find himself to fulfill his destiny.
+It doesn’t lean into sentimentality or nostalgia; it focuses on the fun moments that make life go by smoothly.

 No comments: